siddkhannaa/siddkhannaa/README.md

 ### Hi 👋
 I'm Siddharth, most people call me Sidd.
-I enjoy coding, robotics and spending time with my dog, Goggles!
+I enjoy coding and robotics.
 Currently working with node.js, a robot, and my website.
 I also teach robot programming for my FIRST Robotics team.

-Fun Fact: 🐶 My Profile Picture is of a friend's old dog in a sock that I photoshopped
+Fun Fact: 🐶 My Profile Picture is of a friend's old dog in a sock

 <!--
 **ide-k/ide-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.